tidyverse/tidyverse.org/content/blog/tune-0-1-2/index.md

 install.packages("tune")
 ```

 There is a lot to discuss!
 So much that this is the first of three blog posts.
 Here, we'll show off most of the new features.
-The two other blog posts will talk about improvements to parallel processing and how to exploit sparse matrices with tidymodels.
+The two other blog posts will talk about how to benefit from sparse matrices with tidymodels and improvements to parallel processing.

 ## Pick a class level

-One major pain with two-class classification models is how to define the event of interest.
-There is the vestigial notion that the second level of the factor is the event of interest.
-This is almost entirely driven by The Old Days when outcome classes were encoded as zero and one.
-Thankfully, we've evolved significantly since those days. tidymodels assumes that the first factor level is the event.
+Deciding how to define the event of interest for two-class classification models is a major pain.
+Sometimes the second level of the factor is assumed to be the event of interest, but this is a vestigial notion almost entirely driven by how things were in The Old Days when outcome classes were encoded as zero and one.
+Thankfully, we've evolved significantly since those days. tidymodels assumes that the first factor level is the event as a default.

 However, we want to accommodate multiple preferences.
-Previously, there was a global options that you could set to decide whether the first or second factor level is the event.
-From a technical standpoint, that was not the best idea.
-The new approach uses control options to make the specification.
+Previously, there was a global option that you could set to decide whether the first or second factor level is the event.
+We have come to realize that this was not the best idea from a technical standpoint.
+The new approach uses control arguments to the tune functions to make this specification.
 For example, `control_grid(event_level = "second")` would change the default when using `tune_grid()`.

 ## Adding variables